Skyline High School (Texas): Academics

-Skyline High School is among the top rated high schools in the nation as recognized by US News magazine.
-About 90% of the students graduate yearly while averaging 1000 students per graduating class.
+About 90% of the students graduate yearly, while averaging 1000 students per graduating class.

 A team of Skyline students won the United States National Academic Championship in 1985.

+In 2024, Skyline's Advanced Mathematics cluster, and specifically the AP Statistics class, were highlighted on NBC's "Brag About Your School".

 Feeder patterns

 Elementary schools that feed into Skyline include Frank Guzick, Edna Rowe, Adelfa Callejo, George W. Truett, and Urban Park.